 - Syllable Print & Fold Books

 - Alphabet Printables

 As I watched my church’s online service, I thought about how so many children missed their church programs this week due to social distancing.
 There is a Christian Resources section on this site if you need it!
 The Bible Story Mini Books are the most popular and I’ll work on adding some new ones.
 (New Bible Story Books have been added 3/22/20.)

 If you missed church, I’d like to invite you to mine.
-Watch here:
+Watch here on You Tube.